A Course in Interacting Particle Systems: Preface

-While interacting particle systems, in the narrow sense indicated above, have apparently not been the subject of mathematical study before 1970, the subject has close links to some problems that are considerably older.
+While interacting particle systems, in the narrow sense we defined them above, have apparently not been the subject of mathematical study before 1970, the subject has close links to some problems that are considerably older.
 In particular, the Ising model (without time evolution) has been studied since 1925 while both the Ising model and the contact process have close connections to percolation, which has been studied since the late 1950-ies.
-In recent years, more links between interacting particle systems and other, older subjects of mathematical research have been established, and the field continues to recieve new impulses not only from the applied, but also from the more theoretical side.
+In recent years, more links between interacting particle systems and other, older subjects of mathematical research have been established, and the field continues to receive new impulses not only from the applied, but also from the more theoretical side.
+Until 1990 most of the work concentrated on the $d$-dimensional integer lattice.
+Since then other lattices such as trees have gained popularity.
+Interacting particle systems on random graphs are a hot topic.
+Scaling limits, both deterministic (hydrodynamic limits) and random (SPDE's, super Brownian motion, the Brownian web) are an old subject that continues to see exciting developments.